SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is a data engineer with a passion for scalable data infrastructure, machine learning, and collective intelligence.
+Siobhán is a software engineer with a passion for scalable data infrastructure, machine learning, and collective intelligence.

 She began her career researching how humans learn at Harvard's Lab for